 Read on for ways that, together, we can advocate for EQ-raising social-emotional learning to help all kids succeed in every aspect of life.

-Ways to Advocate for Social-Emotional Learning
+ways to advocate for Social-Emotional Learning.

-Only 10 percent of K-12 schools have comprehensive SEL implementation.
+Less than 25 percent of K-12 schools have comprehensive SEL implementation.
 Here are easy ways you can advocate for widespread adoption.

 From Our Blog

 Social-emotional learning is most powerful when practiced by your whole school.
 It exerts a strong, positive influence on a healthy school climate and culture.

 If your school or district administration isn’t implementing this learning as part of school climate efforts, now is the time to ask why not?
 SEL supports many of the educational achievement and policy goals that drive an administrator’s agenda.